-EMT students have the opportunity to participate in a worthy, honorable, and progressive profession.
+PM students have the opportunity to participate in a worthy, honorable, and progressive profession.
 This comes with duties and obligations.
 Our viability rests on the integrity, capability and performance of our members.

 We believe in uncompromising ethical behavior based on the standards and codes of professional conduct established by statute, rules, EMS organizations and Program policy.
+See System policy E-1 Code of Ethics.